dfleury2/beauty/README.md

 ## Features
 - Http or Http/s server or client side
-- Websocket (no TLS yet) for server side only
+- Websocket (no TLS yet) for server and client (still experimental)
 - Synchronous or Asynchronous API
 - Timeout support
 - Postponed response from server support
-- Server easy routing with placeholders
+- Easy routing server with placeholders
 - Timers and signals support included
 - Startable and stoppable application event loop
 - Customizable thread pool size